Sixth Catalog of Orbits of Visual Binary Stars

 2013 Aug: A version of the elements file was created which includes delimiters, for those users who work with SQL-type databases.
 This is a work in progress - please let us know of any problems with this file.

 2013 Nov: A link was added to the "master file" database of all orbits.
 A few comments are in order.
-First, the grade (col. 244-246) is here a decimal; the range of grades is 0.0 - 5.5 (rounded to an integer value in the main catalog) and differences in grade of a few tenths are usually insignificant.
-A grade of 6.6 is given for orbits considered too old to be worth grading; values of 8.0 are reserved for interferometric orbits lacking rho/theta information; values of 9.0 are reserved for astrometric orbits.
+First, the grade (col. 244-246) is here a decimal; the range of grades is 0.0 - 5.4 (rounded to an integer value in the main catalog) and differences in grade of a few tenths are usually insignificant.
+A grade of 6.0 is given for orbits considered too old to be worth grading; values of 7.0 are reserved for orbits with incomplete elements; values of 8.0 for interferometric orbits lacking rho/theta information; and values of 9.0 for astrometric orbits.
 Column 248 is a flag indicating a note, while column 250 is a yes/no flag indicating the solution considered currently "best".